semgrep/semgrep-docs/docs/deployment/add-semgrep-to-ci.md

 - Optionally, you have [set up SSO](/deployment/sso).
 :::

-Semgrep is integrated into CI environments by creating a **job** (also known as an **action** for some CI providers) that is run by the CI provider.
-After a scan, findings are sent to Semgrep Cloud Platform for triage and remediation.
+Semgrep is integrated into CI environments by creating a **job** that is run by the CI provider.
+After a scan, findings are sent to Semgrep Cloud Platform (SCP) for triage and remediation.

-This guide walks you through creating a Semgrep job in the following **in-app CI providers**:
+This guide walks you through creating a Semgrep job in the following **CI providers**:

 - GitHub Actions
 - GitLab CI/CD